 Sounds Great when in Motion

 Sound is acceptable too, pouring out good mids and highs.
 And most importantly, this doesn’t go away when you’re on the highway.
 Clipping is almost nonexistent.
-The base could be a tad higher but it is possible to fix if you have an equalizer preset on the board of your Harley.
-Regardless, give the TMS65 a try if you care more about the highs that the low frequencies.
+The base could be a tad higher but it is possible to fix it if you have an equalizer preset on the board of your Harley.
+Regardless, give the TMS65 a try if you care more about the highs than the low frequencies.